Skip to main content

 The Freeman-ASIA program is designed to support U.S.-based undergraduates with demonstrated financial need who are planning to study abroad in East or Southeast Asia.
 The program’s goal is to increase the number of U.S. citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.
 Must be an undergraduate student with a minimum GPA of 2.8.

-• Applications typically due in March
+• Applications typically due by March

 Foreign Language & Areas Studies Fellowship